confluentinc/ksql/docs-md/installation/server-config/index.md

 layout: page
 title: Configuring ksqlDB Server
 tagline: Detailed settings reference
-description: Learn about the configuration settings you can use to set up KSQL
+description: Learn about the configuration settings you can use to set up ksqlDB
 ---

 - [Configure Security for ksqlDB](security.md)